EnricoZanetti/Real-Time-London-Underground-Arrival-Time-Aggregator/README.md

 2. **Database Configuration:**
    - Access the "my-postgres-container" using a database management tool or command line.
    - Connect to the "tubedb" database.
    - Create a table named "lines" in the "tubedb" database.
 This table will serve as a persistent storage entity for the relevant data.
+This is the schema for the "lines" table:
+     ```bash
+      CREATE TABLE lines (
+   		vehicleId TEXT,
+         currentLocation TEXT,
+         destinationName TEXT,
+   		lineName TEXT,
+         expectedArrival TEXT,
+         platformName TEXT,
+   		stationName TEXT,
+   		timeToStation TEXT,
+   		towards TEXT
+         );
+      ```

 3. **Python Environment and Dependencies:**
    - Create a virtual environment for Python using a tool like `virtualenv` or `conda`.
    - Activate the virtual environment.